chrismcna/HyperStake/README.md

 # HyperStake
-HyperStake Docker file to create docker images of hyper stake
+HyperStake Docker file to create docker images of hyperstake